Faith-informed programming:

 Making music outdoors keeps you warm.

 You won’t find me discussing this sort of thing explicitly in my general programs: I’m not teaching you Tree ID to try and convert you.
-What I am doing is always trying to bring anyone and everyone into experiences outside where they can experience joy, wonder, and curiosity; independence in nature, yet connection.
+What I am doing is always trying to bring everyone into experiences outside where they can experience joy, wonder, and curiosity; independence in nature, yet connection.
 These feelings help us feel more whole as humans, and bring us closer to right relationship with the more-than-human world.

 retreats and worship